AmandaErnar/DigitalBusinessService.how/googlebusiness.md

 ## Services

-Add services under the selected categories that are directly associated with them and the purpose of the business
+Add services under the selected categories that are directly associated with the selected categories and the purpose of the business

 Add at least 1 service under each category